Developing next generation treatments to preserve vision for patients with diseases affecting the back of the eye

 surgical removal of the vitreous (vitrectomy)

 Current therapies are effective in preventing further vision loss and stabilizing vision, but all are fairly intrusive for patients.
 Injections with anti-VEGF drugs are today's standard of care for DME, and they must be repeated several times to ensure effectiveness.
 However, roughly half of the patients are not or suboptimally responding to classic anti-VEGF drugs, and surgery options are not preferred due to potential complications.

 Therefore, there is still a high unmet need for novel therapies to improve the outcome for patients.
-At Oxurion we're working on three novel disease-modifying medicines to meet this medical need with a plasma kallikrein inhibitor (THR-149) which is under clinical development for treatment of DME.
+At Oxurion we're working on multiple new therapies to meet this medical need with a plasma kallikrein inhibitor (THR-149) which is under clinical development for treatment of DME.